rechavez/DDS_401_TeamNI_Case_Study1/Natural_Intelligence_Tea_m_-_MSDS_6306_-_Case_Study_01.md

 </table>

 ###Beer Characteristics by State -- ABV and IBU

-We understood your concern about differing tastes in beer style regarding Alcohol by Volume(ABV) and Bitterness(IBV).A median value for ABV and IBV by state provides a quick reference point until a more in depth analysis can be completed.
+We understood your concern about differing tastes in beer style regarding Alcohol by Volume (ABV) and International Bitterness Unit (IBU).A median value for ABV and IBU by state provides a quick reference point until a more in depth analysis can be completed.

 *If any state has no reported Beers a relevant message will be produced before the graph.*